autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Multi-res Feature Grids

-The 3D position is first mapped to a multi-resolution feature grid, using tri-linear interpolation to retreive the corresponding feature vector.
+The 3D position is first mapped to a multi-resolution feature grid, using tri-linear interpolation to retrieve the corresponding feature vector.
 This feature vector is then used as input to an MLP to predict SDF, normal, and geometry features.
 To train a VolSDF model with Multi-Res Feature Grid representation with 2 layers and 256 hidden dimensions, run the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.use-grid-feature True --pipeline.model.sdf-field.encoding-type hash sdfstudio-data --data YOUR_DATA